jacebenson/jace.pro/src/post/2021-01-29-custom-domain-for-pdis/index.md

 1. Copy/Fork/Clone this repo.
 2. Update the `netlify.toml` file to the site you want.
-3. In netlify, add this repository as a site.
+3. On Netlify, add this repository as a site.
 4. Update the site's domain under "Custom domains" to the domain you want.

 (You'll need your DNS set up to Netlify, here's the [docs on that](https://docs.netlify.com/domains-https/netlify-dns/).)